Hagleitner-Business-Applications/hagleitner-bdim/v0.1/messages/crm/crm_messages.md

 The action is sent to the application-owned queue **sbq_bc**, where the ERP system picks up the action and creates the customer in its database.

-In case of success, the ERP system sends an erp-response.customer-create-successful message to the application-owned queue **sbq_crm**, containing, most importantly, the ERP UUID and ERP Number.

-In case of an error, an erp-response.customer-create-failed message is sent to the application-owned queue.
+The ERP systems sends a response to the request to the application-owned queue **sbq_crm** of the CRM system.
+The application-owned queue or response queue is send within the request of the requesting application, in that case the CRM System.
+The field is called **replyTo**.
+In case of an error, the response contains details of the error and additional informations as payload.
+In case of success, the payload contains most importantly, the ERP UUID and ERP Number.

 TODO: Do we need a dedicated error queue?